nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Context:** One of the specified indexes, `index` 10, does not exist in _Ez-Schedule_
 **Action:** Execute the command: `delete 1 2 3 10`
 **Result:**
-* Response Box will display the message "The event index 10 provided is invalid"
+* The Response Box will display the message "The event index 10 provided is invalid"
 * None of the `Event` with valid `index` will be deleted from _Ez-Schedule_

 #### **Finding Events**